Q: What are the browser enhancements?

 Q: What does this change mean for Unity clients?

-A: Advertisers using legacy Unity tracking need to update to Pepperjam tracking to avoid tracking losses as a result of ITP 2.0 updates.
+A: Advertisers using legacy Unity tracking need to update to Pepperjam tracking to mitigate tracking loss.
 We recommend implementing Dynamic tracking for Unity advertisers so that they have access to the same features and functionality enjoyed today.
-To begin this tracking change, open a support request with our Advertiser Integration team at email@example.com.
+To begin this tracking change, open a support request with our Advertiser Integration team at firstname.lastname@example.org.

 - Salesforce Commerce Cloud (formerly Demandware) is the latest ecommerce platform in our partnership ecosystem.
 All customers on this platform can now implement the LINK Technology Partner Program Cartridge.
 To download, click “Download Integration” on the left side of our marketplace page.